 Girl Names That Start With a Vowel

 Girl names starting with vowels are the most popular and often the coolest names today.
-The letter A is still the most frequently used first initial for girls' names, with a third of all girl names starting with the letter A.
+The letter A is still the most frequently used first initial for girls' names, with a third of all girl names starting with A.

 O names for girls, led by Olivia, the most popular girl name in America, have an open, optimistic feel.
 O names are especially popular for baby girls in the UK, where Ottilie, Octavia, and Orla are all trending.